Nathan A. White

 Charlotte, North Carolina

-Mr. White has tried over 50 jury cases to verdict, including jury trials in both North and South Carolina and has argued numerous cases on appeal.
-He has extensive experience in a wide range of litigation, including contract disputes, trade secrets and intellectual property disputes, FLSA and Wage & Hour act disputes, enforcement of post-employment obligations, commercial real estate disputes, including issues related to construction, easements, covenants, and commercial leases, landlord/tenant disputes, business partnership and LLC disputes, and debtor-creditor disputes, including representing creditors in Chapter 7, 11, 12, and 13 bankruptcy proceedings.
+Mr. White has tried more than 50 jury cases to verdict, including jury trials in both North and South Carolina, and has argued numerous cases on appeal.
+He has extensive experience in a wide range of litigation, including contract disputes, trade secrets and intellectual property disputes, FLSA and Wage & Hour Act disputes, enforcement of post-employment obligations, commercial real estate disputes, including issues related to construction, easements, covenants, and commercial leases, landlord/tenant disputes, business partnership and LLC disputes, and debtor-creditor disputes, including representing creditors in Chapter 7, 11, 12, and 13 bankruptcy proceedings.

-He has defended corporate clients in wrongful death and other negligence actions and also defended high-net worth individuals in white collar federal prosecutions.
-Mr. White also has experience with financial services litigation, including regulatory, government, and internal investigations with an emphasis on anti-money laundering, anti-tying, USERRA, Sarbanes-Oxley, CCAR and Dodd Frank compliance.
+Mr. White has defended corporate clients in wrongful death and other negligence actions and also defended high-net-worth individuals in white-collar federal prosecutions.
+He also has experience with financial services litigation, including regulatory, government, and internal investigations with an emphasis on anti-money laundering, anti-tying, USERRA, Sarbanes-Oxley, CCAR, and Dodd Frank compliance.

 Mr. White started his legal career as an active-duty Air Force military attorney for 10 years.
 After starting in private practice with Charlotte’s largest law firm, Nathan has continued his military service as a Reservist.
 He is a Lieutenant Colonel & currently serves as the General Counsel for the 315th Airlift Wing in Charleston, South Carolina, a 2,200 airmen-strong unit tasked with providing worldwide strategic airlift in support of a variety of military missions.

 Mr. White maintains an active pro bono practice with an emphasis on assisting veterans with a variety of issues.